MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample2.md

 ## Summary
 * There are several modules to modify and process WEMs, e.g., `WEMModify`, `WEMSmooth`.
-* To calculate the minimal and maximal surface distance between two WEMs, use the module `WEMSurfaceDistance`.
+* To calculate the minimal and maximal (the maximum minimum) surface distance between two WEMs, use the module `WEMSurfaceDistance`.
 * To create annotations in 3D, the module `SoView2DAnnotation` can be used when adapted to be used in combination with a 3D viewer.